Pokéshopper.net ★ For all your Pokémon needs!

 ROTOMDEX

-POKÉMON PLUSH DATABASE
+POKÉMON PLUSH DATA

 GEN 1 > Kanto